easysql/easy_sql/docs/easy_sql/variables.md

 - `__create_output_table__`: When true and the output table does not exist, will try to create output table automatically.
 - `__partition__`: If specified, will save output data to the specified partition.
 There must be a partition column followed in the variable name.
 As an example, if we defined variable `__partition__dt`, then dt will be the partition column and the value of the variable will be the partition value.
+- `__save_mode__`: Value could be 'overwrite' or 'append'.
+If not specified, default to 'overwrite'.
+Will do append or overwrite when write data to table.

 ## Variables to control execution behaviour